JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 preferred to `features::Union{Vector{Symbol}, Nothing}` with a default of `nothing`.

-### Hyper-parameters for parellizatioin options
+### Hyperparameters for parallelization options

 The section [Acceleration and Parallelism](@ref) indicates how MLJ models specify an option to run an algorithm using distributed processing or multithreading.
-A hyper-parameter specifying such an option should be called `acceleration`.
+A hyperparameter specifying such an option should be called `acceleration`.
 Its value `a` should satisfy `a isa AbstractResource` where `AbstractResource` is defined in the ComputationalResources.jl package.
 An option to run on a GPU is ordinarily indicated with the `CUDALibs()` resource.

-### Hyper-parameter access and mutation
+### hyperparameter access and mutation

-To support hyper-parameter optimization (see [Tuning Models](@ref)) any hyper-parameter to be individually controlled must be:
+To support hyperparameter optimization (see [Tuning Models](@ref)) any hyperparameter to be individually controlled must be:

 - property-accessible; nested property access allowed, as in `model.detector.K`

 - mutable

-For an un-nested hyper-parameter, the requirement is that `getproperty(model, :param_name)` and `setproperty!(model, :param_name, value)` have the expected behavior.
-(In hyper-parameter tuning, recursive access is implemented using [`MLJBase.recursive_getproperty`](@ref)` and [`MLJBase.recursively_setproperty!`](@ref).)
+For an un-nested hyperparameter, the requirement is that `getproperty(model, :param_name)` and `setproperty!(model, :param_name, value)` have the expected behavior.
+(In hyperparameter tuning, recursive access is implemented using [`MLJBase.recursive_getproperty`](@ref)` and [`MLJBase.recursively_setproperty!`](@ref).)

-Combining hyper-parameters in a named tuple does not generally work, because, although property-accessible (with nesting), an individual value cannot be mutated.
+Combining hyperparameters in a named tuple does not generally work, because, although property-accessible (with nesting), an individual value cannot be mutated.

-For a suggested way to deal with hyper-parameters varying in number, see the [implementation](https://github.com/JuliaAI/MLJBase.jl/blob/dev/src/composition/models/stacking.jl) of `Stack`, where the model struct stores a varying number of base
+For a suggested way to deal with hyperparameters varying in number, see the [implementation](https://github.com/JuliaAI/MLJBase.jl/blob/dev/src/composition/models/stacking.jl) of `Stack`, where the model struct stores a varying number of base